 April may be the cruelest month when it comes to filing income taxes.
-But exactly how much hassle filing will be is partially decided in the year’s earlier months.
+But exactly how much hassle filing will be is partially decided in the year's earlier months.
 In January through March, filers should be receiving or gathering important documents such as 1099 miscellaneous income and bank interest income statements, K-1 partnership statements and receipts for business expenses.
-If you have a lost W-2, a missing 1099 or can't locate any of the documents needed to prepare a return never arrived or can’t be located, it can lead to frustration and delay in filing your return as well as possible penalties for filing an incomplete return.
+If you have a lost W-2, a missing 1099 or can't locate any of the other documents needed to prepare a return, it can lead to frustration and delay in filing your return as well as possible penalties for filing an incomplete return.

-How common is it for a filer to find he or she is lacking some vital document needed to prepare a return?
-“Very common,” says Cindy Hockenberry, a 30-year veteran of the tax business who manages the tax knowledge center at the National Association of Tax Professionals in Appleton, Wisconsin.
-“Everyone loses something at one time or another.”
+How common is it for a filer to be confronted with a lost 1099 or other vital document needed to prepare a return?
+“Very common," says Cindy Hockenberry, a veteran of the tax business who manages the tax knowledge center at the National Association of Tax Professionals in Appleton, Wisconsin.
+“Everyone loses something at one time or another."

 Bear in mind that the penalties for incomplete filings are likely to be less than the 5 percent penalty of tax due that is levied for filing and paying late.
 So your best bet is usually to file your return when it is due, even if a lost W-2, missing 1099 or other absent documentation means you can't file a complete return.
 If you plan ahead and become aware of missing information in advance of the required filing date, there are ways to replace almost any document you may need to file.

 How to Get Replacements

-For instance, if you are a self-employed consultant who is missing a 1099 for income from a consulting engagement, you can contact the issuer—the customer that paid you—for a replacement.
-Often, 1099s may be missing because the issuer has the wrong address for you.
-So it’s a good idea to call if a 1099 hasn’t arrived by mid-February or so to get the error corrected and the document en route.
+Similarly, if you are a self-employed consultant with a missing 1099 reporting income from a consulting engagement, you can contact the issuer—the customer that paid you—for a replacement.
+Often, a lost 1099 may be missing because the issuer has the wrong address for you.
+So it's a good idea to call if a 1099 hasn't arrived by mid-February or so to get the error corrected and the document in route to the right address.

-Missing 1099s for interest income issued by banks can be also be replaced by asking the issuer to send a duplicate.
+A missing 1099 for interest income issued by banks can be also be replaced by asking the bank to send a duplicate.
 The same goes for K-1 returns issued by partnerships.
 Banks also often have 1099s available on their websites.
 If the original issuer can't be contacted or is unresponsive, you can still go to the IRS for help.
-“Since all information returns are required to be filed with the IRS, they also have copies that can be sent to the taxpayer upon request,” Hockenberry adds.
+“Since all information returns are required to be filed with the IRS, they also have copies that can be sent to the taxpayer upon request," Hockenberry says.

-A prior year’s return is often necessary to complete the current year’s return.
+A prior year's return is often necessary to complete the current year's return.
 You may, for instance, need to know details of depreciation taken on previously purchased equipment.
-If that prior return has been lost or destroyed, you can get a copy from the IRS.
-The IRS has a new online “Get Transcript” tool on IRS.gov that allows for instant downloading and printing of prior return transcripts.
+Fortunately, if a prior return has been lost or destroyed, you can get a copy from the IRS.
+The IRS has an online “Get Transcript" tool on IRS.gov that lets you download or receive by email or mail transcripts of your prior return.

 Taxpayers can also request transcripts of prior year returns by mailing a completed copy of the paper Form 4506 to the IRS.
 The form can be downloaded at IRS.gov.
-“These transcripts will include tax return information including W-2s, 1099s, etc.,” Hockenberry says.
+“These transcripts will include tax return information including W-2s, 1099s, etc.," Hockenberry says.

-While the system for lost W-2 form replacement is reliable and simple to use, there's no similar formal system set up for replacing lost receipts and other supporting document.
-However, often a filer can use the description of a transaction from a bank account or credit card statement in lieu of the original paper receipt.
+While the system for lost W-2 form replacement is reliable and simple to use, there's no similar way to replace lost receipts and other supporting documents.
+One potential workaround is to use the description of a transaction from a bank account or credit card statement in lieu of the original paper receipt.
 For cash receipts, try contacting the vendor to see if a copy of the transaction record can be obtained.

 “Everything is replaceable," Hockenberry declares.
 However, she adds, in some cases the problem is not only that a document has been lost, but that the filer can't recall exactly what has been lost.
 For example, a fire, flood or other disaster can eradicate records so completely and comprehensively that a taxpayer doesn't know where to look for a replacement.